 So, what kinds of common MSP pricing models are used today?

-There are two common pricing models MSPs use: all you can eat and break-fix.
+There are two common MSP pricing models: all you can eat and break-fix.

 All You Can Eat

 This flat monthly fee-based model usually covers all remote and on-site support.
-The simplicity in the managed service pricing is attractive to customers looking to avoid complex pricing structures and understand what they’re getting for their money.
+The simplicity in the MSP pricing is attractive to customers looking to avoid complex pricing structures and understand what they’re getting for their money.

-Per-Device – a flat fee per month is charged is based on the number of devices you are asked to support.
+Per-Device – this type of MSP pricing means that a flat fee per month is charged is based on the number of devices you are asked to support.
 It’s beneficial to both you and the customer, as it properly estimates the amount of work being done over time.
 Some MSPs charge one rate for endpoints and another rate for servers.

 Per-User – a flat fee per month is charged per user.
 This pricing would include servicing both endpoints and servers, as the individual user accesses both.

-As both are viable options, it should be addressed when is each mode of pricing appropriate?
+As both are viable options, it should be addressed when is each mode of MSP pricing appropriate?